kholia/DDX/Manual-for-DDX.md

 - No calibration is usually required.
 Just pick up DDX and it is ready to go on air.
 It comes with 26 MHz 0.5ppm TCXO as a standard.

-- Low cost (cost-effective)
+- Relatively low cost (cost-effective)

-- Stress tested by WSJT-Z and WSJT-X for multiple days
+- Stress tested by WSJT-Z and WSJT-X for multiple days.

+  Compatible with `wsjt-x_improved` as well.

 - DDX routinely receives FT8 traffic from 80 to 100+ countries using a simple 5m long EFHW antenna with a BPF attached.